Stream Kayo FREE for 7 days

 Sport on Foxtel

 Another option is Foxtel Now.
 Once more, you're forced into the base Essentials pack alongside the Sport pack, which bumps your subscription up to $54 a month.
-There is no longer a free trial.
+A 10-day free trial is available for new customers.
 You also stream exclusively through your internet, so you'll need to ensure your broadband plan is up to the task.

 The key takeaway though is that you can't get just a Fox Sports subscription through Foxtel.
 If your only entertainment need is sport, there's no Foxtel plan that gives it to you without forcing you into additional packages you have no use for.